department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/DevOps/Automation Code Docs/Signing Keys/Apple.md

 Once the certificates have been deleted from both locations you can [run match in your terminal](https://docs.fastlane.tools/actions/match/#run) to renew the certs navigate to `~/VAMobile/ios/fastlane` and then run `fastlane match appstore`.
 You should be able to follow the prompt to create a new Distribution Certificate and Provisioning Profile that will be uploaded to the private repository and can then be used for signing apps.
 If you run into issues, review the following:
  - Try using `brew install fastlane` if your build is erroring out
- - Does the Apple ID in the Matchfile belong to you?
+ - Does the Apple ID in the ../ios/fastlane/Appfile belong to you?
  - The Apple ID is case sensitive.
 If your Apple ID password is getting rejected, this might be the issue. -

 After generating the new certs, make sure the `MATCH_PASSWORD` secret in the `va-mobile-app` repository is updated so GH Actions can use it.